bnjs/bnjs.github.io/_posts/2014-09-25-transcript-lecture-1-how-to-start-a-startup.md

 as you're thinking through ideas, another thing that we see young founders get wrong all the time is that someday you need to build a business that's difficult to replicate. this is an importnat part of a good idea

-i wanna make this point again because it's so important. the idea should come first, and the startup should come second. wait to start a startup until you come up with an idea you feel compelled to explore. this is also the way to choose between multiple ideas.
+i want to make this point again because it's so important. the idea should come first, and the startup should come second. wait to start a startup until you come up with an idea you feel compelled to explore. this is also the way to choose between multiple ideas.